covid-at-home/covid-at-home/level1.md

 * Cough and sneeze into your elbow, not into your hand or unprotected.
 * Work from home when possible.
 * Use alternatives to in-person meetings (e.g., video or voice calls) when possible.
 * Avoid crowds and unnecessary travel.
 If you must go shopping, do it when stores are less likely to be busy.
+If you must be in a crowd, try to keep your personal distance from others and move away from anyone who seems to be ill (e.g., is coughing or sneezing).
 * Instead of taking public transit, walk or bike wherever you can.
+If you must take public transit, again keep your personal distance from others and move away from anyone who is ill.
 * Instead of going to restaurants, cook and eat at home.
 * Instead of meeting friends for a coffee or a drink, have a video-chat or coordinate a walk to the grocery store while keeping your safe distance of one meter or a little over 3 feet apart.
 * Follow any additional government / public health authority advice, including the eventual advice to stay indoors when that becomes applicable for where you are.